Doffy95/Project6/README.md

+I'm on my way to becoming an iOS developer.

 # Project2

-An example on Hacking with Swift: https://www.hackingwithswift.com/read/1/1/setting-up
+An example on Hacking with Swift: https://www.hackingwithswift.com/read/2/overview